 Some surety bond companies will allow the use of real estate as collateral.
 To do this, the surety bond company must do a title search to make sure there are no liens against the property.
 The surety bond company will then make a UCC filing to perfect their interests on the real estate until the bond is finished.
 After the project is completed or the surety bond is released, the surety bond company will release the real estate collateral.

 There are some risks associated as using real estate for collateral purposes.
 For example, who is the true owner of the property?
 What’s the property’s value?
 How much equity is in the property being used?
 Is the property part of a trust?

 There are some great benefits of real estate however.
-For one, it does drain the company’s cash and banking resources.
-It’s also cost effective if its free of debt.
+For one, it does not drain the company’s cash and banking resources.
+It is also cost effective if it is free of debt.
 Finally, it can be done quickly and easily without the involvement of other parties.